-Flexible solar panels are made of thin-film photovoltaic technology, in which material may be comprised of CIGS or CdTe (Cadmium Telluride).
-They bend easily and accommodate curved surfaces that rigid solar panels could not.
-Hence, they are the ideal choice for vehicles, boats, and other unusual applications.
-The advantages mentioned above do come with downsides.
+Flexible solar panels are made using a thin-film photovoltaic technology characterized by uses of materials such as CIGS or CdTe (Cadmium Telluride).
+They are easily bent and take the shape of curved surfaces that could not be accommodated by conventional solar panels.
+Thus, they are best for applications involving vehicles, boats, and other outlace installations.
+However, the advantages described above also come with some disadvantages.

 Efficiency Concerns: The Numbers Don’t Lie